xuankimtran/docs-1/pages/katalon-studio/docs/associated-ADO-Test-Case-IDs.md

 >
 > This Proof of Concept (POC) is not ready for production use.
 We recommend using this PoC for evaluation purposes only.

-Previously, Katalon Studio provides the Data-Driven Testing method for Test Cases and supports Test IDs mapping at Test Cases level in Azure DevOps (ADO).
-See [Integration with Azure DevOps Test Plans](https://docs.katalon.com/katalon-studio/docs/azure-devops-test-plans.htm).
+Previously, Katalon Studio provides the Data-Driven Testing method for test cases and supports Test IDs mapping at test cases level in Azure DevOps (ADO).
+See [Integration with Azure DevOps Test Plans](https://docs.katalon.com/katalon-studio/docs/azure-devops-test-plans.html).

-However, there are cases you want to do the Test ID mapping from the Test Data file to ADO.
-In this POC, you can parameterize the Test Case variable in ADO Test Case ID with the syntax `ado_id` and execute a Test Suite containing associated Test Cases.
+However, there are cases you want to do the Test ID mapping from the test data file to ADO.
+In this POC, you can parameterize the test case variable in ADO test case ID with the syntax `ado_id` and execute a test suite containing associated test cases.
 Each Katalon Studio iteration is now mapped to an ADO test case.
 Katalon Studio supports submitting test results that include test iterations to ADO.

 > **What is an iteration?**
 >